romicgd/databricks-ai-rag-batch/README.md

 # Databricks AI RAG Batch processing

 Application of generative AI has become more diverse.
-Simple chatbot RAG pattern is compemented by other scenarios.
+Simple chatbot RAG pattern is complemented by other scenarios.
-One of the patterns is processing large amounts of data using multiple requests to GenAI model.
+One of the emerged patterns is processing large amounts of data using multiple requests to GenAI model.
 For example large volume of data legal or scientific documents can be processed in batch mode to extract relevant information as pertains to each document.
 This information would be stored in a database for further processing.